Partygate panel to publish inquiry report after Boris Johnson quits as MP | ITV News

 Mr Johnson became prime minister four years after returning as an MP, having stood down as MP for Henley in 2008 after being elected mayor of London, replacing Theresa May in Downing Street in 2019.

-His landslide election victory at that year’s snap winter general election allowed him to deliver on taking the UK out of the European Union.
+His landslide election victory at that year's snap winter general election allowed him to deliver on taking the UK out of the European Union (EU).

 Deputy Labour leader Angela Rayner said the British public was "sick to the back teeth of this never ending Tory soap opera played out at their expense" as she urged voters to "turn the page with a fresh start" under a Labour government.